jobartucz/HTML-template/README.md

 There is also a .gitignore which will cause GitHub to ignore a bunch of files that shouldn't be stored (like temp files, log files, node libraries, etc)

+Make sure you edit *this file* (REAMDE.md), delete all this information and put in your name and a short description of this project.

-Make sure you edit index.html first and add your name in the author meta field.
-Then commit and push to make sure it's working for you.
+Then, edit index.html and add your name in the author meta field.

+Finally, commit and push to make sure it's working for you.